h-looney/h-looney/README.md

 - 👀 I’m interested in ...
 Software development
 - 🌱 I’m currently learning ...
 Early programming and IT skills (just finished up with C#)
 - 📫 How to reach me ... email - holdenlooney62@yahoo.com
-- Check out the little portfoliio website I've been working on! https://h-looney.github.io/portfoliosite/
+- Check out the little portfolio website I've been working on! https://h-looney.github.io/portfoliosite/